• Menu

 Hmmm, so many options for beautiful road trips, but if you’re looking for a high alpine pass then it probably should be the Grossglockner High Alpine Road, which first opened back in 1935.
 It’s a scenic 48km drive, that winds its way through the Alps between Salzbergerland and Carinthia, offering breathtaking views of mountains and glaciers, including Austria’s highest mountain, the Grossglockner.
 The road is only open in the warmer months from May to October, and its highest point reaches an altitude of 2,504m!
 The hiking trails nearby are spectacular, and besides the many waterfalls, may even afford you a sighting of the rare Alpine Ibex.

-Renting a car in Austria is actually pretty straight forward, so if you’ve got itchy feet and wanna hit the road, then do check out Discover Cars below.
-They operate all over the world, so even if Austria doesn’t end up being your final destination they’ve got you covered.
-Whichever rental car company you end up going with, drive safely and remember that they drive on the right in Austria!
+Renting a car in Austria is actually pretty straight forward, so if you’ve got itchy feet and wanna hit the road, then, as a rather famous sports apparel company likes to say, just do it!
+Drive safely and try to remember that they drive on the right here in Austria.
 With a little planning, you’ll be able to really get off-the-beaten-track to experience some of Austria’s lesser known and harder to reach spots.
-And if you’re looking for some cool independent hotels to stay in in Vienna, then check out recommendations here.
+And if you’re looking for some independent Viennese hotels to stay in while you’re visiting the capital, then check out those recommendations.

 Leave a reply